• Recipes

 • In a medium bowl, add tofu, onion, spinach, carrot, panko, egg, miso, mayonnaise, salt, and black pepper and mix well.

-• Divide the mixture into 4 or 6 portions.
+• Divide the mixture into about 6 portions.

 • Shape the Patties 0.8 inch (2cm) thick .